jzeller04/unplugged/README.md

 - Display over other apps / overlay permission
 - Usage access permission for usage statistics

+To enable these easily, open the app and navigate to the **Settings** page.
+The Settings page includes buttons that take you directly to the relevant Android settings screens.

-The app may still open without these permissions, but app blocking and usage-stat features require the correct Android settings.
+The app may still open without these permissions, but app blocking and usage-stat features require the correct Android settings to be enabled.

 ## Project Structure